Fastbyte01/Deletecy/README.md

 ## Contributing

 If you'd like to help this extension by adding a few lines of code, fork https://github.com/Fastbyte01/Deletecy and send a pull request.

-## Releasing

-Firstly tag the release in GitHub by running `git tag VERSION_NUMBER && git push origin --tags`.
-Then run `bash release.sh`, this'll will create a zip file of the latest version of the extension, which can be uploaded to the chrome store.